-I’m a big fan of short trips close to home to recharge myself, but I am also guilty of neglecting places close by that just seem too ‘boring’ to visit.
+I’m a big fan of short trips close to home to recharge myself, but I am also guilty of neglecting places close to Singapore that just seem too ‘boring’ to visit.
 Indonesia‘s Bintan island is one of those spots – popular among Singaporeans for that ‘quick Bintan weekend getaway’ because of its proximity, but it just never seemed like the most compelling place for me to check out.

-Writer J (she was in Daylesford for me last year) went up on my behalf when the Bintan Lagoon Resort folk dropped an invite to check out Bintan – I had to pass it up because I was in the middle of one of my busiest work periods then, but I started regretting it a little when J kept updating me with awesome pix and texts while she was checking it out – suddenly Bintan was sounding really interesting…
+When the Bintan Lagoon Resort folk dropped me an invite to check out Bintan, I sent Writer J (she was in Daylesford for me last year) went up on my behalf – I had to pass it up because I was in the middle of one of my busiest work periods then.
+I started regretting it a little when J kept updating me with awesome pix and texts while she was checking it out – suddenly Bintan was sounding really interesting…

 And then I edited this piece when she came back, and now I’m officially jealous and I really need to go check it out for myself one day.
 It goes to show that it’s not about where you go but how you travel – you can find cool things even if it seems boring!
 I’ll let J give you the lowdown on the 7 cool things she discovered in Bintan, and how you can find it for yourself.